Protected: 01 Conscience

 He turned away from the pit, to face me.
 The burning rock behind his back turned him in to a limned shadow.
 He said, “Ya’ll aren’t a member of the James clan are ya?”

 “I think its the federal government doing this, not God.”
 I dodged the old man’s question because I didn’t want to get involved in the local feud.
 As it turns out I am related to the the James clan on my mother’s side, and to their enemies, the Young clan on my father’s side.
-Elmore looked just like how my uncle Clay Young would have at sixty, if he hadn’t died racing on the back forty.
+Elmore looked just like how my uncle Clay Young would have at sixty, if he hadn’t been blown to bits by Hillbilly-C4 on the back forty.

 Elmore didn’t exactly take my bait to air his favorite conspiracy theory, but the dodge worked.
 He said, “If its the gubberment” – his gums blunted his pronunciation – “If its the gubberment, how come my visions are so specific to me?
 Only God can read my mind.”